benfff85/advent-of-code-2019/README.md

 Use the IntComputer to create a repair droid to map the craft and find/repair the oxygen generator.

 Initially solved without recursion by just randomly moving the droid in different directions and then counting the spaces between the starting position and the oxygen generator.

+Extracted the grid printing functionality into a reusable GridPrinter class.